Services that Benefit the UBC Community

 Frequently Asked Questions

 Water is received from two main reservoirs: Seymour Reservoir and Capilano Reservoir.
 The water is delivered through Metro Vancouver’s piping system to a secondary reservoir.
 From the secondary reservoir, water is pumped to the University Endowment Lands (UEL) before being delivered to the UBC campus.
 For more information about our water piping system, visit our Water Infrastructure page.

 - When does Metro Vancouver set its water rates?

 Water rates are established at the beginning of each calendar year.

 The collection period reflects the period of time (months) that your water usage is measured.

 - Why is our water bill higher during the summer?

-A.EWS performs meter readings and issues water service bills four times a year.
-However, because Metro Vancouver adds a 25 per cent surcharge on base water rates during the summer months, EWS’s billing schedule is adjusted to align with this seasonal rate change.
+Energy & Water Services performs meter readings and issues water service bills four times a year.
+However, because Metro Vancouver adds a 25 per cent surcharge on base water rates during the summer months, EWS’ billing schedule is adjusted to align with this seasonal rate change.

 All buildings are billed a minimum charge of $25, or the cost of the actual water delivered, whichever is greater.